 Our treatments range in price from $65-$150 per treatment.
 The number of treatments required depends on many factors, including the nature and severity of the symptoms to be addressed, age, overall health, and others.
 For chronic health conditions of years or even life-long duration, a longer course of treatment is normally required.

 Many major health insurers provide full coverage for acupuncture treatments, while others do not cover it yet.
 We can check with your respective insurance company prior to your first visit and discuss your coverage with you.
 For those patients that are not covered by insurance; payment is due in full at the time of service.
 We accept payments of cash, check or credit card.

 Shenandoah Health Assoc Acupuncture and Herbal Medicine Clinic

 Phone: +1 540 667-7007+1 540 667-7007

 Or use our contact form on the contacts page

-Our practice will provide an insurance superbill for acupuncture patients to submit to their insurance carrier.
-In order to best serve you we can verify your insurance benefits before you arrive.
-Please click on the link below and complete the online form.
+Verify your insurance benefits before you arrive.
+Click on the link below and complete the online form.
 Someone from our office will contact you as soon as the benefits are established.